What is family mediation?

 community groups and counselling organizations.

-Some other court locations may also offer family mediation services.
+Some court locations may offer additional family mediation services.

 Check with the Family Law Information Centre at your local court house